How Biden has changed the Oval Office so far

 President Joe Biden moved into the White House on Wednesday and he's already made changes to the place to make it more his own.
 Images of Mr. Biden's Oval Office show he's replaced several pieces of artwork, a few statues and the rug.

-Although 44 presidents have used the Oval Office before him, it now reflects Mr. Biden and what's important to him.
+Although many presidents have used the Oval Office before him, it now reflects Mr. Biden and what's important to him.

 Artwork